astralfrontier/creative-universe/content/compleat-villain/characters/armiger.md

 tags = ["Masks Character", "Legacy Playbook"]

 [extra]
+pullquote = """
+All Grail Knights wield a fragment of Excalibur, the weapon of kings.
+"""
 +++

 Adonis Creed, if he joined a group like the Green Lanterns, but instead of magic green rings, it's Thor's hammer, but a fantasy sword.